 While specific pianists may specialise in particular areas of repertoire, almost any style of music – including pop, jazz, folk, classical – works on the piano.
-Many pianists are happy to play a variety of repertoire during the same event, and some are piano vocalists, able to sing as well.
+Many pianists are happy to play a wide range of repertoire during the same event, and some are even singing pianists.

 Pianos can be electric or acoustic.
 Acoustic pianos can be either grand pianos (ranging in size from five to nine feet long) or upright, which is about two feet long (but with the same size keyboard).
 Like a harp, a grand piano is as much a visual as a musical element, adding an elegant look to your event.
 However, piano movers are very expensive, so make sure your venue already has a grand piano in good condition which has been tuned within the past week.

-If they venue offers a digital piano, give the make and model number to your pianist and make sure they are happy playing it.
+If the venue offers a digital piano, give the make and model number to your pianist and make sure they are happy to play it.

-The musician will usually play at the following parts of the ceremony: seating of the guests, bridal procession, signing of the registry, and the walk out.
+Pianists for wedding ceremonies will usually play at the following parts of the ceremony: seating of the guests, bridal procession, signing of the registry, and the walkout.
+You can also find church pianists for hire but first check with your church to see if the church organist might be able to handle your requirements.

 Absolutely!
+Pianists for wedding receptions usually follow on directly from the ceremony.
 However, if the reception is in a different venue from the ceremony and the pianist is bringing an instrument, make sure they have enough time to move the piano.

 Depends on the size of the piano!
 Grand pianos range from five to nine feet, plus another three feet for the pianist to sit and be able to move their arms.
 Upright and electric pianos need about five feet of length.
 All pianos are approximately five feet wide across the keyboard.